Tired of dangerous chemicals in your fly repellent? Me too. Want a natural alternative? Cool, I have one.

 5. Stir to combine, and add your fly repellent to a spray bottle

 Once everything is mixed together, you have your natural fly repellent.
 Just pour it into a spray bottle, and it’s ready to use immediately.
+A word to the wise – choose your spray bottle carefully.
+You need a high-quality bottle that can withstand oils.

-Spray it on yourself before heading outside – it’s safe for children too, since the herbs’ natural oils have been diluted in the water and witch hazel.
+Spray it on yourself before heading outside – it’s safe for children too since the herbs’ natural oils have been diluted in the water and witch hazel.

 Oh, yeah, and it doesn’t contain any chemicals, which is great for kids too.

-6. Some notes:
+6. Some notes

-While no fly repellent is 100% effective against bugs, going all natural is a great choice if you’re looking for an effective alternative to chemical-based products.
+While no fly repellent is 100% effective against bugs, going all-natural is a great choice if you’re looking for an effective alternative to chemical-based products.